balena-io/debugging-masterclass/README.md

 * Refusal to connect to the balenaCloud VPN
 * Refusal to download configuration from the API
-* Refusal by the Supervisor to download the latest application updates
+* Refusal by the Supervisor to download the latest release

 Examining the status of the `chrony` service can show these symptoms, along with the simple `date` command: